Forming a ‘domestic church’ in the Year of the Family: Formation

 “How does the modern family strive to live God’s plan for marriage and family today, namely, by forming a domestic church of their own?”
 Bishop Cunningham writes.
 “Allow me to suggest a few time-honored, but very practical, powerful, and effective ways: (1) prayer and worship, (2) formation, (3) community, and (4) service.”

 Throughout the Year of the Family, the Diocese of Syracuse and its ministries will focus on each of these pillars and provide resources families can use to build their domestic churches.
-(Click here for last week’s suggestions on strengthening family prayer life.)
 This week, here are four ways your family can continue its formation in the faith:

 • Attend an event at your parish or in your pastoral care area.
 Your children are enrolled in faith formation classes, but how can you continue your faith formation as an adult?
 Parishes, Catholic schools, and the diocesan Offices of Family/Respect Life, Faith Formation, Evangelization, and Youth and Young Adult Ministry are always offering programs and events to help strengthen and grow your faith.
 Take a look through your parish bulletin, or visit the diocesan events page at events.syracusediocese.org to find a workshop, mission, speaker, concert, volunteer opportunity, or group that interests you and your family.